njlr/rs-core-lib/rs-core/common.md

 * `template <typename T> T` **`quo`**`(T x, T y) noexcept`
 * `template <typename T> T` **`rem`**`(T x, T y) noexcept`

-These perform floor division operations: if the division is not exact, the remainder is always positive (regardless of the signs of the arguments), and the quotient is the integer that satisfies `x=q*y+r` (apart from rounding errors).
+These perform Euclidean division: if the division is not exact, the remainder is always positive (regardless of the signs of the arguments), and the quotient is the integer that satisfies `x=q*y+r` (apart from rounding errors).
 The pair returned by `divide()` contains the quotient and remainder.
 For all three functions, behaviour is undefined if `y=0` or the quotient is out of `T`'s representable range.

 * `template <typename T> std::pair<T, T>` **`symmetric_divide`**`(T x, T y) noexcept`
 * `template <typename T> T` **`symmetric_quotient`**`(T x, T y) noexcept`